cometbft/cometbft/docs/rfc/rfc-101-p2p-bad-peers-checktx.md

 - Introduction of new response codes for CheckTx.
 As previously noted, this might break existing applications if they reserved codes for internal purposes.
 - Altering the specification to reflect this change

+### Github discussion summary

+The main concern that arose from the dicussion on github is whether banning peers based on the return code of `CheckTx` can lead to unwanted side effects, such as partitioning the network or influencing the behaviour of other nodes.

+#### *Potential failure scenarios*

+* Assume we have a network is configured in such a way that there exists an overlay network, and a node can only influence its direct connections.
+The node can force a peer to disconnect from it forever if, say, it wanted to lower the number of ways it has of getting messages to the rest of the network.
+However, that could have already done that by just disconnecting or by dropping its messages.

+* A bug in `CheckTx`causes the rejection of all transactions and all nodes disconnect, how do we ensure the operator knows what has happened?

+* An attacker discovers a particular transaction that they know would be accepted, and therefore propagated, by >1/3 of the voting power on the network, but rejected by the rest.
+This would result in halting the network for the period for which we blacklist "misconfigured" peers, because >1/3 of the voting power would be blacklisted by the remaining peers.
+This means that if >1/3 of the voting power on a network has, for example, a minimum transaction fee requirement much lower than the remaining nodes, and application developers return a `neverValidTx=true` value from `CheckTx` here, they could halt their network.

+#### *Decisions*

+The uncertainties are higher in the case of banning based on the *freqeuncy* of the failures.
+This option has therefore been **dismissed**.

+As for the banning based on the return code from the application, due to the lack of strong use cases and potential unwanted side-effects, it will not be implemented at the moment of writing the final version of this RFC (March 2023).

+An alternative is being proposed at the moment due to feedback we recieved when debugging the Gaia issue mentioned above.
+Namely, they found that having these peers banned or even a log message about this failure would have significantly shortened the debugging time.
+It was therfore proposed to output a log message and even send this message to the sender of the transaction, warning the node that it sent a transaction that failed `CheckTx`.
+But this should not be sent on every `CheckTx` failure as it would create a lot of noise
+(we mentioned the valid reasons for `CheckTx` to faile).
+A cleaner solution would indeed require adding a special code and/or the `neverValidTx` flag to `ResponseCheckTx`, and logging this warning only if the application sets these parameters.

+This would facilitate debugging and pinpointing the problem for operators of the nodes recieving these warnings.

+#### *Discussion on minor implementation details*

+For completeness, and to make sure the information is not lost, there were a few discussions on minor implementation details.

+*Keeping transactions failing `CheckTx` with a special code in the cache*

+Without any change to the  current logic, these transactions are kept in the cache, as long as they are not evicted.
+Users argued for these transactions to be rare enough, that they can safely be discared in the case a peer is actually banned after sending them.

+*Banning based on IP or nodeID*

+Banning based on IP should be sufficient as the secret connection handshake prevents spoofing.

+*Backwards compatibility*

+Otehr than avoiding relying solely on the response code values, there are no immediate concerns in terms of backwards compatiblity.

 ### References